Elected Officials and Disability Issues

 Question for Candidates

-- What would you do to improve employment opportunities for individuals with disabilities?
+• What would you do to increase work opportunities for people with disabilities?

 Community Living Services for Adults with Disabilities